Frank Cooke (engineer): Automobile collection

 To those not in the optical field, Cooke was best known for his antique automobile collection, which included vehicles such as the “Stanley Steamer,” which he would occasionally ride around North Brookfield.
 Cooke spent much of his free time at his “Vintage Garage,” restoring antique automobiles.
 He called this, “worshiping old iron.”
 Upon his death, Cooke's collection of unique automobiles was sold and the Vintage Garage was moved to Stowe, Vermont.

+Personal life

+He was born in 1913 and died at the age of 92 in 2005.